DataAlgoDev/git-basics/git_commands.md

     git restore .
 **Note : If file was staged already then  do 'git checkout'**

+### Tagging Releases

+*Create a new tag*

+    git tag -a v1.0 -m "Version 1.0"

+*Push tags to remote*

+    git push origin --tags

 ### Git cleanup

 *Shows Cleans up details*